unm-historiography/metahistory/essays/medieval/bede.md

 subtitle: A Case Study in Medieval Historiography
 author: Eamon Bisbee
 date: 2019-11-25
 toc-blurb: Were the so-called "Dark Ages" really all that dark?
-Despite what many scholars would have you think, there were histriographic advancements taking place before the Rennaisance in Medieval Europe.
+Despite popular conceptions, there were significant histriographic advancements taking place before the Rennaisance in Medieval Europe.
 toc-image: The_Venerable_Bede_translates_John_1902.jpg
 toc-section: medieval
+---

 ## Introduction and historical context